A document needed for construction, renovation, demolition or change in building use, as per Ontario’s Building Code.

 Permits by Municipality

-Differing performances among Peel’s municipalities resulted in significant shifts in the municipal shares of the total building permits issued between the first nine months of 2018 and 2019, as follows:
+Differing performances among Peel’s municipalities resulted in significant shifts in the municipal shares of the total building permits issued between 2018 and 2019, as follows:

 - City of Brampton: up 16.5 percentage points to 44.9 per cent;

 - City of Mississauga: down 15.4 percentage points to 45.9 per cent; and